flarumite/simple-spoilers/flarum-README.md

 ### Browser support

-As this extension uses the [`<details>` and `<summary>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details), this extension is [incompatible with Internet Explorer](https://caniuse.com/details).
-IE has approximately 1% of market share in the modern world, and many websites are beginning to drop support for it.
+As this extension uses the [`<details>` and `<summary>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details), this extension is compatible with all modern browsers with 96.26% support for web traffic.

 [center]
 ![](https://caniuse.bitsofco.de/image/details.png)